UCSolarCarTeam/Helios-Dashboard/README.md

 # Helios-Dashboard

-The Epsilon Dashboard displays information on the screens.
+The Helios Dashboard displays information on the screens.